phamousq/OutcomeOptics/README.md

    2. `cd OutcomeOptics`
    3. `git pull`
 2. Install the dependencies with `bun install`.
+3. Navigate to production branch with `git checkout {your name}`.
-3. Start a development server with `bun run dev`.
+4. Start a development server with `bun run dev`.

-Once you've created a project and installed dependencies with `bun install`, start a development server:
+5. Make changes as necessary

 ## Building